video

 Q: What is the proper disposal method for used probes?

-A: Treat the used probe as biohazardous medical waste: seal it in a puncture-resistant sharps container (to contain the tip) and dispose of it per local healthcare waste regulations for infectious/medical devices.
+A: Handle used probes as biohazardous waste.
+Secure the device in a puncture-resistant sharps container and dispose of it in compliance with local clinical waste regulations for infectious medical devices.

 Hot Tags: single-use radiofrequency spinal surgery probe, China single-use radiofrequency spinal surgery probe manufacturers, suppliers, factory, Humeral Nail Kit, Meniscus Repair Suture Consumables, sports medicine